Here’s how to get started with play-to-earn and NFT games. Learn how to choose your first game, set up a wallet, and start earning money.

 They’re different terms to refer to the same concept: earning money playing games without becoming eSport players.
 Some of them specifically refer to an activity you have to do to earn money.
 For example, “Move to Earn” is usually associated with games promoting healthy habits and daily walks, and players are rewarded for the number of steps they complete per day.

 add remove Is it free to start with play-to-earn?

 It depends.
 Sometimes, like in the case of Town Star, it is.
 However, most play-to-earn titles require an NFT to play or, at least, to start earning money from your efforts.
 It’s recommended you start with a free-to-play title and gradually move on to more expensive games.

 add remove What are blockchain games?

 When we talk about blockchain games, we mean games that utilize blockchain technology for one or more aspects of their game experience.
 There are games that only store ownership over in-game assets on the blockchain, and there are games that run their entire world on the blockchain.
 Between these two extremes, there are different degrees.

 add remove What is the Metaverse?

-There are many projects in the blockchain space that I adore for all kinds of reasons.
-However, some of those projects try to own the term ‘metaverse‘.
-They say stuff like ‘the metaverse of our game’.
-That’s wrong.
-There’s no such thing as a metaverse of one thing.
-The metaverse is the air we all breathe no matter where we go.
 The metaverse is inclusive, and it doesn’t discriminate or limit.
-In the metaverse, there is no space for walls and borders, because the tools that make the metaverse are there to break those borders down.
+In the metaverse, there is no space for walls and borders because the tools that make the metaverse are there to break those borders down.
 Those who build walls ultimately will remove themselves from the metaverse, while the metaverse will just continue without them.
 The metaverse is open, interoperable, and persistent.